spritlesoftware/Uipath-RPA-AutomationProjects/README.md

 Sign Up into automation cloud https://cloud.uipath.com/.

-Insatll the Free community Edition for learning purpose.
+Install the Free community Edition for learning purpose.

 Login into the Studio for Developement